How to Run PPC Campaigns in Google Ads

 Mentioned below is the campaign setup process of Google Display Network (GDN) campaigns, how to analyze reports and optimize campaigns.

 Getting started with Google Display Network

-Let’s dive into the new dashboard and learn how to setup display campaigns, look at different reports and finally optimize AdWords display campaigns with the help of your reports.
+Let’s dive into the new dashboard and learn how to set up display campaigns, look at different reports and finally optimize Google Ads display campaigns with the help of your reports.

 Setting up Google Display Campaigns

 Click the ‘new campaign’ button to add a new campaign:

 Google Ads recommends you set up your goals at this step so that it can provide you with customized features for your display campaign success.